wso2/docs-is/en/docs/setup/upgrading-from-the-Previous-Release.md

 from WSO2 Identity Server 5.7.0 to WSO2 Identity Server 5.8.0.
 In this
 section, `         <OLD_IS_HOME>        ` is the directory that Identity
 Server 5.7.0 resides in, and `         <NEW_IS_HOME>        ` is the
 directory that Identity Server 5.8.0 resides in.

--   [Should I
-    migrate?](#UpgradingfromthePreviousRelease-ShouldImigrate?)
--   [Preparing for
-    migration](#UpgradingfromthePreviousRelease-Preparingformigration)
--   [Migrating the
-    configurations](#UpgradingfromthePreviousRelease-Migratingtheconfigurations)
--   [Migrating the embedded LDAP user store](#UpgradingfromthePreviousRelease-MigratingtheembeddedLDAPuserstore)
--   [Migrating the
-    data](#UpgradingfromthePreviousRelease-Migratingthedata)
--   [Verifying the
-    migration](#UpgradingfromthePreviousRelease-Verifyingthemigration)

 ### Should I migrate?